collocations.org

 the mystery of human existence

-material, physical | social
+material, physical

-VERB + EXISTENCE
+VERB + existence

 be in

-come into, spring into
+come into, pop into (AmE,informal), spring into

-The organization came into existence ten years ago. | What are the chances of these molecules springing spontaneously into existence?
+The organization came into existence ten years ago.

-The organization came into existence ten years ago. | What are the chances of these molecules springing spontaneously into existence?
+What are the chances of these molecules springing spontaneously into existence?

-be crushed out of, go out of
+fade from, fade out of, go out of

-If you jump into a black hole you will get torn apart and crushed out of existence. | There was a fear that the club might go out of existence for lack of support.
+There was a fear that the club might go out of existence for lack of support.

 bring sth into, call sth into

-be aware of, know of | be unaware of | assert | assume, postulate, presuppose
+be aware of, know of

-The theory assumes the existence of a ‘meritocracy’ - that there is equal opportunity for all.
+The theory assumes the existence of a ‘meritocracy’—that there is equal opportunity for all.

-accept, acknowledge, believe in, recognize
+accept, acknowledge, admit, admit to, believe in, recognize

-He didn''t believe in the existence of God.
+He didn't believe in the existence of God.

-He didn''t believe in the existence of God.
+She questioned the existence of God.

 How do you explain the existence of closely related species in widely separated locations?

-justify | forget, ignore
+forget, ignore

-The girl''s parents continued to ignore her very existence.
+The girl's parents continued to ignore her very existence.

-jeopardize, threaten
+endanger, jeopardize, threaten

 Climate changes threaten the continued existence of the species.